bokkypoobah/OAXSwimGatewayStableCoinContractAudit/audit/README.md

   * [x] Updated in [a57697c](https://github.com/swim-gateway/stable-coin/commit/a57697cd1b1131b198a7d755ad33e613a4b8cff1)
 * [x] **LOW IMPORTANCE** See [Notes - GateWithFee Approve And TransferFrom](#gatewithfee-approve-and-transferfrom) below - add the `auth` permissioning to both the `DSSoloVault.approve(...)` functions, just to be sure that it will not be used by unauthorised accounts
   * [x] Added in [daa965a](https://github.com/swim-gateway/stable-coin/commit/daa965ad77e41629d6389879e120e68eb34c3593)
-* [x] **LOW IMPORTANCE** The name *MockOAXMembership* implies that the contract is for testing and not to be included with the production code in Membership.sol
-  * [x] Developer has advised that the name *MockOAXMembership* will be used in the current form
 * [x] **LOW IMPORTANCE** Could use `require(...)` instead of `assert(...)` in *TokenAuth:TokenAuth.\*(...)* to save on gas for errors
   * [x] Updated in [cb7c991](https://github.com/swim-gateway/stable-coin/commit/cb7c9914d05112df7967c69500a86b764db84d1e)
 * [x] **LOW IMPORTANCE** Consider setting `canApprove(...)`, `canTransferFrom(...)`, `canTransfer(...)`, `canMint(...)` and `canBurn(...)` to view functions - in *TokenAuth.sol* and *TokenRules.sol*